CentaurusInfra/mizar/docs/design/dft.md

 single DFT.
 A single chain has a minimum of two FTNs.
 The DFT operator designates one of the FTNs in a chain as a tail node, one as head and the remaining nodes - if any as replicas.
-For example, Chain-C0 in the previous diagram hasFTN-T1 as head, FTN-T2 as a replica, and FTN-T3 as a tail.
+For example, Chain-C0 in the previous diagram has FTN-T1 as head, FTN-T2 as a replica, and FTN-T3 as a tail.
 The number of chains can increase and decrease for scale out/in.
 The DFT operator maintains the Maglev hashing table and propagates the table to FWDs or any other entity that may communicate